-In Firebird it is possible to provide an alias in an update statement, but many other database vendors do not support it.
-These SQL statements will improve the interchangeability of Firebird's SQL with other SQL database products.
+In Firebird it is possible to provide an alias in an update statement.
+Although many other database vendors do not support it, this capability should help those developers who have requested it to make Firebird's SQL more interchangeable with SQL database products that do support it.